Irreversible investment with fixed adjustment costs: a stochastic impulse control approach: Explicit expression of the value function

 Using \eqref{lima} and recalling that $v \geq \hat{v}$, we conclude $ \displaystyle\lim_{n\rightarrow\infty} (v(x_n)-\hat v(x_n))=0$.
 Since the sequence $\{x_n\}_{n\in \mathbb{N}}$ was arbitrary, we conclude

 From \eqref{2017-04-05:01} and \eqref{lil} we have $A_s=0$ and $B_s\geq 0$.
-Finally, since $v\geq \hat v$ and $v$ is finite in $(0,r)$, from \eqref{2017-04-05:01} we have $A_r\geq 0$ and $B_r=0$. \end{proof} Set We are going to introduce an assumption that guarantees, at once, that the action region is not empty and that the structure of the continuation and action regions are
+Finally, since $v\geq \hat v$ and $v$ is finite in $(0,r)$, from \eqref{2017-04-05:01} we have $A_r\geq 0$ and $B_r=0$. \end{proof} Set We are going to introduce an assumption, requiring that $c_1$ is not too large, that guarantees, at once, that the action region is not empty and that the structure of the continuation and action regions are